daplazafer/moira/README.md

 # Moira Library

-Moira is a library for managing and executing decision trees reactively in Java applications.
-It uses Reactor to execute decision nodes asynchronously and provides a straightforward interface for handling complex decision trees.
+Moira is a library for managing and executing workflows reactively in Java applications.
+It uses Reactor to execute decision nodes asynchronously and provides a straightforward interface for handling complex workflows.

 ## Features

-- **Asynchronous Execution**: Uses Reactor for non-blocking decision tree execution.
+- **Asynchronous Execution**: Uses Reactor for non-blocking workflow execution.
-- **Node Management**: Allows execution of nodes based on context and decisions.
+- **Node Management**: Allows execution of nodes based on scenario and decisions.
 - **Execution Logging**: Includes detailed logging of execution flow and decision results.
 - **Flexible Configuration**: Compatible with projects using the Spring Framework.

 ## Requirements

 - **Java**: 17 or higher
-- **Spring Framework**: 6.x
 - **Maven** or **Gradle** for project build

 ## Installation